scordio/jimfs-junit-jupiter/README.md

 }
 ```

-The default behavior of the annotation is equivalent to using `JimfsTempDirFactory` directly:
+The default behavior of the annotation is equivalent to using `JimfsTempDirFactory` directly: `tempDir` is resolved to
-`tempDir` is resolved into an in-memory temporary directory based on Jimfs, appropriately configured for the current
+an in-memory temporary directory based on Jimfs, configured appropriately for the current platform.
-platform.

 For better control over the underlying in-memory file system, `@JimfsTempDir` offers an optional `value` attribute
 that can be set to the desired configuration, one of: